-Southtown is an up and coming art district in downtown San Antonio.
-The first Friday of each month the streets are filled with artists, local pop up shops, and plenty of street food for everyone!
+Southtown is an up-and-coming art district in downtown San Antonio.
+On the first Friday of each month the streets are filled with artists, local pop-up shops, and plenty of street food for everyone!

 The best Day trips from San Antonio

 Head about 30 minutes North of San Antonio to New Braunfels to float the Comal river!
 With plenty of places to rent tubes and bus drop-offs this is the perfect afternoon escape.

 Looking to get out of the big city?
 Head to my favorite weekend spot, Fredericksburg, Texas.
 Located about 70 miles from San Antonio.
 They have plenty of local shops and eateries along with the freshest peaches in all of Texas.
 Stop at Hondo’s for some tasty fried jalapeños and live music!

 Escape the hot Texas sun at the largest waterpark in the lone star state.
 Schlitterbahn waterpark has some of the most thrilling water slides and plenty of lazy pools for any kind of waterpark enthusiast.
 Grab a cabana and spend the whole day playing in the sun.

 Head about an hour Northwest to enjoy the Texas wine country.
 There are more wineries than you can count, join a tour and make 3-4 stops to see the beautiful Texas Hill Country and enjoy the variety of reds and whites.